Telangana State Waqf Board

 Telangana State Waqf Board (formerly A.P.
 State Waqf Board), is a constituted Board established by the 1954 Central Act to manage, regulate and protect the exclusive affairs of Muslim endowment (Waqf) properties, Waqf institutions and Marriage Records of the Muslim community of Telangana, India.
-It is generally known and writes under the name and style of Muslim Waqf Board.
+It is generally known and operates under the name and style of Muslim Waqf Board.

 The then chairman of A.P State Waqf Board Mr. Syed Ahamed Ali (Alhaj Syed Ahamed Ali) during the time of the then Chief Minister Mr. N.T.Rama Rao.
 Mr. Ahamed Ali who was initially a businessman worked very efficiently during his tenure as Waqf Board Chairman.
 He was a key person in establishing Imdad Ghar in Vijayawada which is now a major source of revenue for Waqf Board in Vijayawada.

 It was formerly known as Umoor-E-Mazhabi established in 1396 and Fasli during the Nizams rule in Hyderabad State.

 History

-Muslim Waqf Board was constituted under provisions of Waqf Act in July 1996.
+Muslim Waqf Board was constituted under provisions of the Waqf Act in July 1996.
 Andhra Pradesh has the distinction of being the first state in India to have framed elections rules under this Act and conducted elections and, thus, the A.P.S.
 Waqf Board has the distinction of being the first board in the country to have been constituted under the provisions of the new Act.
 Under the provisions of Waqf Act 1995 the Waqf Board is a corporate body having perpetual succession.